AmmarFaiq/GGDH-Dashboard/README.md

 - Neighbourhood: contains infographics of current and past variables per Neighbourhood.
 - Supply and Demand: contains a clustering and projection of selected variables per Neighbourhood in Collaboration with Hadoks
-- Opioid: contains infographics of a selection of variables related to substance abuse.
+- heartfailure: contains infographics of heart failure patients
+- Language options are working only on Neighbourhood (main page)

 3. Multiple pages still "work-in-progress" (Diabetes, Palliative care and Pedriatic care)
-4. Language options are still a work in progress
-5. Utility pages still work in progress (About Us, Variables Explanation, Data Availability, Changelog)
+4. Utility pages still work in progress (About Us, Variables Explanation, Data Availability, Changelog)

 -- Ammar, Lisette, Marcel